 - Connectors – this will serve as the connector for the tee and elbow part of the metal pipe.

-- Paint – this is optional, if you want a different color other than those available in the market, you can paint the steel pipe with a spray paint or a paint specially made for painting metal surfaces.
+- Paint – this is optional, if you want a different color other than those available in the market, you can paint the steel pipe with spray paint or paint specially made for painting metal surfaces.

-All you need to do is to set up a sketch how you want your clothing rack to look – a traditional upright a hanging, etc., and then assemble them.
-If you want to create a unique piece, you can paint them or add customizations like a plank under for your shoes.
+All you need to do is to set up a sketch of how you want your clothing rack to look – a traditional upright hanging, etc., and then assemble them.
+If you want to create a unique piece, you can paint them or add customizations like a plank under your shoes.